-On the other hand, continuous compliance involves maintaining a HIPAA-compliant environment by immediately addressing any shortfalls in your systems.
+On the other hand, continuous compliance involves maintaining HIPAA safeguards by immediately addressing any shortfalls in your systems.

 Developing an Action Plan for Continuous HIPAA Auditing

-While you may be compliant with all HIPAA guidelines, you need to establish a method for proving this compliance.
+While you may be compliant with all requirements of HIPAA’s Security Rule, you need to establish a method for proving this compliance.